$100M AI Signing Bonuses

 The tech industry’s giants are building data centers that can cost more than $100 billion and will consume more electricity than a million American homes.
 Salaries for A.I. experts are jumping as Meta offers signing bonuses to A.I. researchers that top $100 million.

 That just matter-of-factly states that "signing bonuses" "top $100 million".
 Presumably he's just taking Altman's word here, but if that's the case, "top" is interesting because Altman didn't actually say that – unless Metz is also roping in Altman's comments about the comp per year exceeding that.
 But that would be weird to rope into the "signing bonus" number, since again, that's not actually what Altman said.3 So perhaps NYT has their own sources on the matter?
-Further down, Metz matter-of-factly brings up the number again:
+Further down, Metz matter-of-factly brings up the number again, but with a different context:

 Mr. Zuckerberg has been offering compensation packages worth as much as $100 million a person.
 He and his company made more than 45 offers to researchers at OpenAI alone, according to a person familiar with these approaches.